 It helps to look at the most common patio paving materials and what they each cost individually to begin with.

 Concrete is a material often overlooked, yet it is well worth searching out concrete paving ideas as it is both affordable and practical and comes in a huge range of styles, some of which do a great job of imitating the appearance of materials such as natural stone.

 Basic concrete slabs start at £20/m2, although many of these will not necessarily offer the beauty of slightly more expensive products.
-If you want a good-quality product that mimics the appearance of natural materials, will cost closer to £40/m2, rising to more than £80/m2.
+If you want a good-quality product that mimics the appearance of natural materials, you will be looking at costs closer to £50/m2, rising to more than £80/m2.

-When it comes to porcelain paving pros and cons, the advantages most certainly outweigh any disadvantages.
-However, this material tends to be on more expensive end of the spectrum, it is easy to see why many people opt for this as their patio material.
+Although it is important to weigh up porcelain paving pros and cons, the advantages most certainly outweigh any disadvantages.
+Although porcelain tends to lie at the more expensive end of the spectrum, it is easy to see why many people opt for this as their patio material.

-The approximate average cost of porcelain paving tends to fall between £30/m2 to £65/m2.
+The approximate average cost of porcelain paving tends to fall between £40/m2 to £80/m2.

-Natural stone is one of the most expensive materials for patios, with prices starting from around £35/m2, easily rising to more than £100/m2.
+Natural stone is one of the most expensive materials for patios.
+Prices for Indian Sandstone tend to start at around £40/m2, easily rising to more than £100/m2.
 Granite paving starts from approximately £30/m2, rising to £100+/m2 for premium granite pavers.
 Limestone starts at around £25/m2, although prices closer to £50/m2 or more can be expected for more aesthetically pleasing products.
 Your exact choice of stone will determine the kind of costs you are looking at, as will the quality and style of paving.

-Perhaps you are torn between a patio or decking?
+Are you trying to decide between a patio or decking?
 If this is the case, then you will undoubtedly be wondering how much a timber deck costs.

 Decking prices generally start at between £4-£6/m for softwood products, while hardwood decking costs from £15/m.
 If it is composite decking that you are after, you will be looking at costs of between £15-£30/m.

-Brick paving can be a beautiful way to finish a patio, with reclaimed and blue bricks bringing a particular charm.
+Brick pavers can add so much charm and character to a patio space, with reclaimed and blue bricks looking particularly beautiful.
 However, laying a brick patio can be very labour intensive and the cost of reclaimed materials can be high too.

 Depending on the bricks you choose and whether or not you lay them on a DIY basis, costs are likely to start from £32/m2, rising to £100/m2.